loisdesire/Cybersecurity-Labs/Phishing-tools/Phishing-tools.md

 ---

-## Task 1: Threat Intelligence & Indicator Profiling
+## Threat Intelligence and Indicator Profiling
 ### 1. Overview
 Before interacting with potential malware, an analyst must establish a risk baseline.
 Threat actors constantly register new, unrated domains to bypass legacy secure email gateways (SEGs) that only block explicitly blacklisted sites.
 Furthermore, safely hashing a file rather than executing it prevents accidental local infection.